 You may not be expected to take anything to a celebration of life service.
 Sending a card or flowers is a nice gesture but keep in mind the tone of the celebration and whether the organiser has requested something in particular on the invitation.
 The person who passed away may have wanted you to donate to a charity.
 Or they may just want you to share a memory of them as part of the celebration.

 How to plan a celebration of life

 - Ask other family members and friends what they think.
 Do they have any ideas that would work well for the celebration?
-Getting other people’s opinion may spark an idea that’ll remind everyone of what made the person who died unique.
+Getting other people’s opinion may spark an idea that’ll remind everyone of what made your loved one unique.
 Whether it’s music, a dress code, or an activity that the person would have loved, it may help to make the celebration special.

 Celebration of life ideas

 If you’re planning on celebrating the life of a loved one who’s passed, you might not be sure where to start.
 Here you can find a few ideas to help.